ProgressPlanner/comment-free-zone/README.md

-# Disable Comments by Progress Planner
+# Comment Free Zone by Progress Planner

 A plugin to fully disable comments on your WordPress site.